afaiza/vim-annotations/README.md

 ### Phrase classification

-The functions make_negative() and make_positive() in the file phrase_classification.vim assume that you have a tab separated file (tsv) that has a header, and this header contains the columns "text" and "sentiment_orientation".
+The functions make_negative() and make_positive() in the file phrase_level_annotation.vim assume that you have a tab separated file (tsv) that has a header, and this header contains the columns "text" and "sentiment_orientation".

 It creates the following shortcuts